mayfrost/guides/X.md

 EndSection
 ```

-### FONTS
+### CORE FONTS
+There are two ways of adding fonts, with __Fontconfig__ or with __X__ core fonts.
+The next deals with core fonts.
-Fonts can be added to the database on _"/etc/X11/xorg.conf"_ or in the separate file _"/etc/X11/xorg.conf.d/fonts.conf_":
+* Fonts can be added to the database on _"/etc/X11/xorg.conf"_ or in the separate file _"/etc/X11/xorg.conf.d/fonts.conf_".
+* Supported font formats are _BDF_, binary _PCF_, and _SNF_.
+* Scalable fonts must appear in the font path before the bitmap fonts when possible.

+__STEP 1__: Create a font directory with font files and index files.
+* If there are scalable fonts you might first need to correctly name them index first:
+`mkfontscale ~/.fonts`
+* To properly create a font index file:
+`mkfontdir ~/.fonts`
+Some files are creat with this
+* The _fonts.dir_ lists the available fonts in this directory.
+* The _fonts.alias_ provides aliases.

+__STEP 2__: Inform __X__ where to look for font directories.
+* Edit _"/etc/X11/xorg.conf"_ or in the separate file _"/etc/X11/xorg.conf.d/fonts.conf"_
 ```
 Section "Files"
         FontPath     "/path/to/fonts/"
         FontPath     "/path/to/another/fonts/"
 EndSection
 ```
 Where _"/path/to/fonts/"_ can be the default _/usr/local/share/fonts/_, a directory under _/usr/local/share/fonts/_, or any directory of your choosing.

+__TEMPORARY CHANGES (OPTIONAL)__
+To add fonts for a one time you can follow either of these steps.
+* Temporarily add fonts first on the list:
+`xset +fp /path/to/fonts`
+* Temporarily add fonts last on the list:
+`xset fp+ /path/to/fonts`

 ## THEME
 To tweak the theme of your terminal emulator you need to tweak the _".Xresources"_ file.